Todd Casebier hired on as new Rifle High School dean of students, football coach

 Casebier gets set to take over the helm from now former Bears Football head coach Damon Wells, who stepped down this winter.

+Wells has now taken job as activities director and head football coach for Jefferson City High School in Jefferson City, Missouri.

 Wells’ feats coaching RHS football are impressive, to say the least.
 As head coach, he accrued 118 wins to 35 losses.
-And, he led the Bears to three state titles — 2005, 2012 and 2014.
+And, he led the Bears to three state title games — 2005, 2012 and 2014.

 But when it comes to football, Casebier is also no stranger to the win column.
 Voted “Mile High Sports Magazine Coach of the Year” in 2018, Casebier’s exploits include leading the Castle View Sabercats to 20 wins since 2018.